Generalized Least Squares

 Ensures that \(\sigma_i\) is positive when we back-transform using exp().

-(see book for details)
+(see book for details if you are interested)

 Fraser River Sockeye